Chartered on August 29, 1996

 Annual Fishing Rodeo

-2009 Annual Fishing Rodeo
+2015 Annual Fishing Rodeo

-An annual Fishing Rodeo is held each Spring for Gulf Coast Teaching Family Services (GCTFS), a social services agency serving children with disabilities & foster children is held at Waddill Outdoors Education Center, 4142 North Flannery Road.
+An annual Fishing Rodeo is held each Spring for Gulf Coast Social Services (GCTFS), a social services agency serving children with disabilities & foster children is held at Waddill Outdoors Education Center, 4142 North Flannery Road.
 In addition to the usual prize categories, trophies are awarded for cutest fish, best smelling fish, happiest fish, most unusual catch, etc. Everyone leaves a winner.
 The fishing rodeo is held in conjunction with GCTFS's annual picnic.

-GCTFS website: www.ci.baton-rouge.la.us/Dept/OCD/gctfs.htm
+GCTFS website:

 top